TheCl3m/PortableArcade/docs/index.md

 The string of bits that we will send to our raspberry pi will be as:

         B1B2B3UUUUUUUUUUUXXXXXXXXXX
-B1 means Button1,B2 means Button2,B3 means Button3 and the 10-X are the binary encoded value of the X axis.
+B1 means Button1, B2 means Button2, B3 means Button3 and the 10 X's are the binary encoded value of the X axis.
 DISCLAIMER:
 U means unused, we know that this is a waste of memory but our main goal is to conserve the modularity of our python script.
 Even though this is bad, it is not going to add any delay.